Shibasish-Dalui/OTP-based-Locker-Box/README.md

 # OTP-based-Locker-Box 🔐

-This is a project of a digital locker based on ATM like otp based authentication mechanism.
+This is a project of a digital locker based on ATM like OTP based authentication mechanism.

 ## 👀 How it Works